From sensation to struggles: Dem stars Abrams, O'Rourke fade

 The wipeouts have dimmed the bright future that Democrats once saw for two young sensations who openly explored national ambitions, pushed Republicans to the brink on tough turf and captivated liberal donors nationwide — but are now a combined 0-5 the last three election cycles despite no shortage of money, overflowing crowds or fawning media attention.

-“Democrats owe a huge debt of gratitude to both Stacey Abrams and Beto,” said Tom Perez, who was chairman of the Democratic National Committee when the duo burst on the scene in 2018.
+“Democrats owe a huge debt of gratitude to both Stacey Abrams and Beto,” said Tom Perez, who was chair of the Democratic National Committee when the duo burst on the scene in 2018.

-Neither Abrams, 48, or O'Rourke, 50, have said whether they will run again.
+Neither Abrams, 48, nor O'Rourke, 50, has said whether they will run again.
 Comebacks are a fixture of American politics, and as the disappointment of badly losing two campaigns that raised nearly $200 million combined sank in this week among Democrats, many party figures and supporters were not ready to write them off.

-But any third try — or in the case of O'Rourke, who flamed out as a Democratic presidential candidate in 2019, a fourth try — won't get easier.
+But any third try — or, in the case of O'Rourke, who flamed out as a presidential candidate in 2019, a fourth try — won't get easier.

 No longer are they fresh faces.
 Other ambitious Democrats in Georgia and Texas could itch for their own turn.
-And voters who've had Abrams or O'Rourke on their ballots twice now have hardened in their opinions of them.
-In Georgia, polls showed Abrams generally trailing Republican Kemp in favorability during their race.
+And voters who have had Abrams or O'Rourke on their ballots twice now have hardened in their opinions of them.
+In Georgia, polls showed Abrams generally trailing Kemp in favorability during their race.

 Among Texas voters, about 4 in 10 said they had a favorable opinion of O’Rourke, while roughly half viewed him unfavorably, according to AP VoteCast, an expansive survey of 3,400 voters in the state.
 It underscored how many Texans have shifted on the former El Paso congressman since 2018, when O'Rourke ran a more ideologically blurry campaign that came within 3 points of ousting Republican Sen. Ted Cruz.